D4NSER/LaboratorinisNr3/README.md

 # How to run the code?
 ## Makefile creation
 >[!NOTE]
 >The Makefile was designed to ensure successful linking of various files in the code.
-This tutorial will demonstrate two different methods for setting up and using the Makefile builder to execute my code.
+This tutorial will demonstrate a few different methods for setting up and using the Makefile builder to execute my code.

+>[!WARNING]
+>I did all of this on Mac, so the tutorial will be on both OS's just to make sure, you all are ready to go!

-### First method
+### First method (Windows Hard Method)
 1. Go to [this](https://sourceforge.net/projects/gnuwin32/files/make/3.81/) website
+2. Download the latest version of it.
+3. Setup the whole thing.
+It has quite clear intruction, but if you ever struggle, here's a [video](https://www.youtube.com/watch?v=taCJhnBXG_w) to help you!
+4. Now, once you have this, head up to you project on File Explorer.
+5. Copy the path of your project with all of the files (INCLUDING THE MAKEFILE!)
+6. Open CMD (Command Prompt).
+7. Type 'cd ' and paste the path.
+8. Now press enter and just to make sure, that you're in the right place, type 'ls' and check if all the files are there.
+9. Now just type 'make' and wait!
+10. Once everything is done, simply type 'main.exe' as it is my target in the makefile (the main file that all of other files got compiled to)
+11. If nothing happends, you can add run.
+12. Have fun!